 Removing Ivy from Trees

 A particularly tricky thing to do is to remove ivy from trees.
 Many people wonder will ivy damage trees?
 The answer is yes, eventually.
 Ivy damages the bark as it climbs and will eventually overtake even a mature tree, weakening branches through its weight and preventing light from penetrating leaves.
 Weakened plants and trees are more susceptible to problems like pests or disease.
 It is best to always remove the ivy from the tree and keep it away from the trunk of the tree, at least 3 to 4 feet, to prevent it from climbing up the tree again.

 When removing ivy from trees, do not simply rip the ivy off the tree.
 The roots will be firmly hooked into the bark and pulling the plant off will also remove some of the bark and damage the tree.

 Instead, starting at the base of the tree, cut an inch or two section out of the ivy stem and remove it.
-Carefully paint the cuts on the still attached stem with full strength Round-Up.
+Carefully paint the cuts on the still attached stem with a full strength non-selective herbicide.
 Repeat the process every few feet up the stem of the ivy as high as you can reach.
 You may need to repeat this a few times before you fully kill the English ivy.
 Once the ivy has died, you can then take the stems off the tree as the roots will break away rather than cling to the tree.